 Blasel's volunteerism attests to his belief in community service.
-He has been actively involved by bell ringing for the and EMS, providing fire prevention/safety education to the elementary school students, assisting with Abbotsford Christmas Parade float restoration and the FFA Dairy Breakfast.
+He has been actively involved by bell ringing for the Salvation Army, helping with fall leaf raking and Earth Day cleanup, serving as Youth Fire Cadet with Central Fire and EMS, providing fire prevention/safety education to the elementary school students, assisting with Abbotsford Christmas Parade float restoration and the FFA Dairy Breakfast.